aaronparker/aaronparker.github.io/_posts/2007-12-03-sequencing-adobe-photoshop-cs3.md

 You can find information on performing a silent installation of the Adobe CS3 products here: [Perform a silent installation of Photoshop CS3](http://kb.adobe.com/selfservice/viewContent.do?externalId=kb400995), which should help if you need to repeat this process, but I recommend a silent or scripted installation the best method at all times.
 The only customisation I performed to the installation was to change the install location.
 This means that about half of the application will be installed to C: drive.
 A little hacking of the MSI files included in the setup would get just about everything to the SoftGrid client drive.

 When sequencing Photoshop CS3 you will run into errors as the Sequencer is going through the post-monitoring phase.
-You will see the sequencer fail and report &#8220;`SystemGuard download failed (error code 53256)`&#8220;.
+You will see the sequencer fail and report "`SystemGuard download failed (error code 53256)`".
 The solution to this, is to create manifest files for FILEINFO.DLL and copy them to the installation folder just after installing the application.
 These are standard XML files that the Sequencer will read and then process the files using [UTF-8 instead of their native UTF-16](http://blogs.technet.com/softgrid/archive/2007/10/25/update-error-53256-sequencing-adobe-cs3.aspx).

   * Q:\<Asset Folder>\Adobe\Adobe Bridge CS3\fileinfo.dll.manifest
   * Q:\<Asset Folder>\Adobe\Adobe Photoshop CS3\fileinfo.dll.manifest

 The contents of the manifest file should look like this:

-[code lang=&#8221;xml&#8221;]<?xml version="1.0" encoding="UTF-8" standalone="yes"?>
+[code lang="xml"]<?xml version="1.0" encoding="UTF-8" standalone="yes"?>
 <assembly xmlns="urn:schemas-microsoft-com:asm.v1" manifestVersion="1.0">
 <assemblyIdentity
 name="Adobe.Acrobat.fileinfo.dll"